cs1302uga/cs1302-minesweeper-alpha/README.md

 -->

 If you have any problems submitting your project then please email your instructor as soon as possible.
-However, emailing him about something like this the day or night the project is due is probably not the best idea.

 ## Appendix